daltoniam/bumblebee/README.md

 First see the [installation docs](https://github.com/acmacalister/Rogue) for how to install Rogue.

-To install JSONJoy run the command below in the directory you created the rogue file.
+To install Bumblebee run the command below in the directory you created the rogue file.

 ```
 rogue add https://github.com/daltoniam/bumblebee